ClickHouse/ClickHouse/docs/en/sql-reference/functions/ext-dict-functions.md

 ## dictGetOrDefault

 Retrieves values from a dictionary.
-If that value cannot be found, returns the default value set by the user.
+Returns the default value set by the user for keys that are not found in the dictionary.

 **Syntax**